okto-hq/okto-sdk-docs-v2/CONTRIBUTING.md

 *   **Visual Aids for Complex Flows:**  Use Mermaid diagrams to visually represent complex workflows, processes, or architectural components.
 *   **Link Verification:**  Please verify all external links monthly to ensure they are still active and relevant.
 *   **Use Headers Properly:**  Structure content with properly nested headers (h2, h3, h4) for clear organization.

+## Contributing to Documentation

+Okto Docs uses a Next.js-based routing structure, with all content stored under the `content/docs/` directory.
+If you want to contribute to the docs, you will primarily work within this directory to add or update documentation.

+If you want to contribute to components, these are located in the `app/components/` directory.

+### Adding New Section or Guides

+1.  **Create a Directory or Guide:** Follow the [Content Structure Format](#content-structure-and-format) and create a new directory or a new `.mdx` guide under the appropriate section within `content/docs/`.

+2.  **Update meta.json:** In the new directory, add a `meta.json` file defining its structure.
+If you created a new guide, add it to the `meta.json` in that directory to ensure it appears in the navigation.

+### Updating Existing Docs

+1.  **Locate and Edit Existing Guides:** Navigate to the relevant section in `content/docs/` and apply your updates to the necessary `.mdx` files.

+### Updating Components

+1.  **Edit Global Components:** If you need to update reusable global components (for e.g., `Navbar`, `Footer`, etc.), edit files under `app/components/`.

+2.  **Edit MDX-Specific Components:** If you need to update components used within `.mdx` files, edit files under `app/components/mdx/`.

 ## Contributing to OpenAPI Scripts